ytbryan/aka/README.md

 # aka - alias' best friend

-Grow and expand those terminal shortcuts (aliases) on the fly.
+`Grow and expand` those terminal shortcuts (aliases) on the fly.

-Boost projects' productivity with more terminal shortcuts.
+`Boost projects' productivity` with more quality  terminal shortcuts.

-Built for your terminal's happiness and productivity.
+`Built for` your terminal's happiness and productivity.

 #### [What's in the package?](#what)
 - Add, remove, edit aliases on the fly.